stevebauman/location/README.md

 ##Changelog

+    1.0.5 - January 4th, 2014 - Updated Location::get() functionality, see usage
-    December 29th, 2014 - Added new driver Teliz, re-publish config after update to use it December 28th, 2014 - Cleaned up Location class a bit and added more documentation December 22nd, 2014 - Added New Driver IpInfo, re-publish config after update if you'd like to use it
+    1.0.4 - December 29th, 2014 - Added new driver Telize, re-publish config after update to use it 1.0.3 - December 28th, 2014 - Cleaned up Location class a bit and added more documentation
+    1.0.2 - December 22nd, 2014 - Added New Driver IpInfo, re-publish config after update if you'd like to use it

 ##Usage

-####Getting a user location:
+####Getting a user location (automatic IP detection):

     Location::get();

+####Getting a user location with a specfied IP:

+    Location::get('192.168.1.1');

+You can also retrieve a specific field with either

+    //Using automatic IP detection
+    Location::get(NULL, 'countryCode');

+    Location::get('192.168.1.1', 'countryCode');

-This will return a Location object, where you can retrieve each field with:
+Using `Location::get()` will return a Location object, where you can retrieve each field with:

     Location::get()->countryCode;